 What do Religions and Worldviews teach and practice with respect to nature?
 How do they understand and respond to the environmental crisis of the 21st Century?
 How can these questions best be explored through RE?

 RE:Connect is a new project designed to help deepen teachers’ understanding and confidence for exploring the environmental crisis through the lens of religions and worldviews in RE.
-We are seeking 8 creative RE teachers (4 primary, 4 secondary) who are seeking to connect with their pupils on the environmental crisis to take part in a 6 month teacher fellowship programme, beginning September 2021.
+We are working with a cohort of 6 RE teachers (primary and secondary) on a 6 month teacher fellowship programme, beginning October 2021.

 The initiative is run by Dr Jeremy Kidwell, Senior Lecturer in Theological Ethics at the University of Birmingham and Dr Ian Jones of St Peter’s Saltley Trust, supported by a steering group of experienced primary and secondary specialists, environmental scientists and practitioners.